We use cookies.

 Organizational and structural changes:

-• We have created RED-100, a unique experimental facility for performing experiments that have fundamental importance in the filed of nuclear physics.
-Students and postgraduates of 5 departments of the Moscow Engineering Physics Institute, as well as of of the Kurchatov Institute and the Moscow Institute of Physics and Technology participate in experiments using this facility, as well as employees.
+• We have created the unique experimental facility RED-100 to stage experiments that have fundamental significance in nuclear physics.
+Employees, postgraduate and undergraduate students of five departments of MEPhI, as well as Kurchatov Institute and the MIPT participated in research conducted using this facility.

-Other results: We have organized an international network for cooperation in the domain of elementary particle physics, astrophysics and nuclear physics.
+We have organized an international network for collaboration in scientific research in elementary particle physics, astrophysics and nuclear physics.

 Collaborations: